abhinavbhandar/supplychain/README.md

-# SUPPLY CHAIN ANALYSIS
+## SUPPLY CHAIN ANALYSIS

 ### STEP-1: [EDA & Data Pre-processing](https://github.com/abhinavbhandar/supplychain/blob/main/SupplyChainAnalytics.ipynb)
 ### STEP-2: [Demand Forecasting(ARIMA)](https://github.com/abhinavbhandar/supplychain/blob/main/Sales_Forecast_ARIMA.ipynb)
 ### STEP-3: [Dashboard Link](https://app.powerbi.com/view?r=eyJrIjoiMTY4NWVkODEtODQ3Ny00YzkwLWI2MDYtNWIyYTg5OWNhNjM1IiwidCI6IjRjMzMwZTYyLWY1YWEtNDQ4MS04YzVlLTIxZmU0MmFlZDgxYyJ9)

-### SUBJECT
-The client is experiencing a significant decline in sales over the past two months and wants to understand the underlying causes.
-This analysis will focus on customer churn, predicting future sales trends, and addressing inefficiencies in the supply chain to enhance operations and improve customer satisfaction.
-### TASK
-* Reducing Customer Churn
-* Improve Logistics Management
-* Increase Product Sales
-* Improve Customer Satisfaction
-* Cost Reduction
-### ACTION
-* Utilize the ARIMA model to forecast the monthly sales of year 2018.
-* Perform Customer churn Analysis to find patterns of customer activity and regions with less customer retention rate.
-* Perform Logistics Analysis to find top performing product categories.
-* Perform in-depth analysis to find the sudden decrease in sales for the month of November and December of year 2017.
-* Disruption caused by dependency on single or unreliable suppliers.
-* Stop manufacturing of least orders products.
-### RESULT
-* Sales is expected to increase by 5.91% in 2018.
-* customers from Africa, Asia and Oceania are more likely to leave as they have retention rate less than 40%.
-* Customers are mostly active at 4 PM and 10 PM and during Weekends.
-* Sales decrease in the month of November and December due to external factor: Large offers, time-limited sales and discount on multiple products by Alibaba on year end sales (Nov 11 Largest Singles Day sales ever - Alibaba says its sales alone were $25.3 billion, America was the biggest contributer after china).
-* Discount rate is monotonus for each month, there should be festival sales or limited time sales to increase sales.
-* More than 50% of orders are tagged with late delivery.
-* CDs, Baby products, Soccer and Basketball products are ordered in less quantity and cause loss.
-### SOLUTION
-* Festival based sales for the customers of Africa, Asia and Oceania to increase retention rate
-* Discount rate is monotonus for each month, there should be festival sales or limited time sales to increase sales.
-* Region based marketing on weekends during 4 PM to 10 PM.
-* Route optimization to reduce delivery time.
-* Marking and removing high-risk suppliers and moving towards diversifying suppliers, implementing risk assessments, and negotiating long-term contracts with contingencies.
-* Stop manufacturing of CDs, Baby products, Soccer and Basketball products.
+---

+### **SUBJECT**
+The client is experiencing a significant decline in sales over the past two months and aims to uncover the root causes.
+This analysis will target customer churn, future sales trends, and supply chain inefficiencies to optimize operations and enhance customer satisfaction.

+---

+### **TASK**
+1. Reduce customer churn.
+2. Improve logistics management.
+3. Increase product sales.
+4. Enhance customer satisfaction.
+5. Achieve cost reduction.

+---

+### **ACTION**
+1. Utilized the **ARIMA model** to forecast monthly sales for 2018.
+2. Conducted **customer churn analysis** to identify patterns of customer activity and regions with low retention rates.
+3. Performed **logistics analysis** to pinpoint top-performing product categories and inefficiencies.
+4. Investigated the sales decline in **November and December 2017** due to competitive market factors.
+5. Analyzed risks from supplier dependencies and proposed solutions to mitigate disruptions.
+6. Identified and recommended the discontinuation of products with consistently low sales.

+---

+### **RESULT**
+1. Sales are forecasted to increase by **5.91%** in 2018.
+2. Retention rates in Africa, Asia, and Oceania are below **40%**, highlighting regions with high churn.
+3. Customer activity peaks at **4 PM and 10 PM**, especially on weekends.
+4. November and December sales dropped due to external competition, notably Alibaba's **Singles Day** event generating $25.3 billion in sales.
+5. Uniform monthly discounts were identified as ineffective; festival or time-limited sales are recommended.
+6. Over **50% of orders** experienced delayed delivery.
+7. Products such as **CDs, baby products, soccer, and basketball items** have low demand and contribute to losses.

+---

+### **SOLUTION**
+1. Introduce **festival-based sales** targeting Africa, Asia, and Oceania to boost retention.
+2. Implement **region-specific marketing campaigns** during weekends from **4 PM to 10 PM**.
+3. Diversify suppliers and establish risk assessment protocols to mitigate supply chain disruptions.
+4. Optimize delivery routes to reduce delays.
+5. Discontinue low-demand products like CDs, baby products, soccer, and basketball items.

+---

 ### SALES ANALYSIS:
 **SALES KPI:**